 Once the meatballs are cooked you remove them from the pan and stir in your sauce ingredients.
 Return the meatballs to the skillet and coat them with the sauce bringing them back up to a warm temperature.

-While the meatballs were in the works I started on the cauliflower puree.
+While the Sriracha Sesame Turkey Meatballs were in the works I started on the cauliflower puree.
 It was pretty simple, cauliflower that had been chopped fine (I used my food processor), some mashed white beans, chicken broth, and a little bit of white cornmeal.
 My delicious results are pictured below!

 How do you like your meatballs?
-Do you like to eat them the traditional way with pasta sauce over spaghetti or would you be more adventurous and try this recipe out?
+Do you like to eat them the traditional way with pasta sauce over spaghetti or would you be more adventurous and try this recipe for Sriracha Sesame Turkey Meatballs out?

 - 1-1/4 lb 97% lean ground turkey